OrchardCMS/OrchardCore/src/OrchardCore/Microsoft.AspNetCore.Modules/README.md

 }
 ```

-By doing this you allow your modules to be self contained, completely decoupled from the Hosting applicaiton.
+By doing this you allow your modules to be self-contained, completely decoupled from the Hosting application.

 > Note: If you drop a new module in, then you will need to restart the application for it to be found.